-- OMC students are required to complete the state graduation credit requirement (22 credits) for graduation, instead of the assigned FCPS high school graduation requirement, which ranges from 22 to 26 credits depending on the assigned high school.
-(The difference is 4 elective credits for those schools requiring 26 credits.)
+Students are allowed to participate in extra-curricular activities at their assigned high school including sports, clubs, student organizations, prom, etc. They must complete the state credit requirement for graduation (22 credits) instead of the assigned FCPS high school graduation requirement, which ranges from 22 to 26 credits.
+(The difference is four elective credits for schools requiring 26 total.)

-- OMC students will graduate with their peers at their assigned high school graduation ceremony and their diploma will be issued by the high school.
-Students are also allowed to participate in extra-curricular activities that are held at their assigned high school including sports, clubs, student organizations, prom, etc.
+OMC students graduate with their peers at their assigned high school commencement, and their diploma is issued by the high school.

 For assistance at the district level of FCPS, please contact Mark Sellers, a School Leadership support specialist, at (859) 381-4233.